brc-dd/iron-webcrypto/README.md

 import * as Iron from '@brc-dd/iron'
 ```

-On Deno, you can also any of the following imports:
+On Deno, you can also use any of the following imports:

 ```ts
 import * as Iron from 'https://deno.land/x/iron@v1.1.0/mod.ts'